sgayou/kindle-5.6.5-jailbreak/doc/README.md

 ## Crashing Webkit
 Because the version of Webkit on 5.6.5 is so old, it's potentially vulnerable to a number of CVEs.
 There's no reason to spend hundreds looking for something new if we can exploit an older flaw.
 In this case, the hardest part of the process was done for us.
 Always patch your systems!

 There are several PoCs that crash the browser.
 If you watch system logs as the browser goes down, you'll get a stack trace from the mesquite process.
-Attach gdbserver to the process and look at the crash.
+Attach gdb to the process and look at the crash.

 ```
 ps -aux | grep mesquite